yoyostudy/MIPS_CPU_Design/README.md

 This is a record of the course assignment and project I have done for the course CSC3050 Computer Architecture.

-Basically, this course composed of four projects:
+Basically, this course is composed of four projects:
 1. Realize MIPS assembler using Python
 2. Realize MIPS simulator using Python (**)
 3. Achieve MIPS ALU using Verilog